-Bare Snacks Company Review 2018: The Bare Necessities!
+Bare Snacks Review 2019: Are Bare Snacks Healthy?

 Recently I’ve been on a bit of a health kick, but I’ve encountered a bit of trouble finding a snack that doesn’t taste like sawdust.
 What was I looking for?
 Something healthy enough to keep me going through the day.
 Something that’s fun to eat.
 But something that doesn’t give me a crazy sugar crash an hour or two later.
 I also try to eat as close to the source as possible, or at least foods that aren’t overly processed.